zmarffy/debpacker/README.md

 This is the script that is run in order to compile or otherwise build the source code files in a certain manner.
 You should use it to do something with the source code files and place them back into the original source directory.
 This is provided for convenience as the evironment variable `SRC`.

+Why do I use this?
+Because I never learned `make`!
+Yay, reinventing the wheel!

 #### The `maintainer-scripts`

 These are the `apt` control scripts that run under certain conditions.
 See [here](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html) for more info.